chadbrooks80/Log-Analysis/README.md

 * _popular_authors()_ - shows the three most popular authors

 * _errors()_ - shows if any of the dates within the database had more than 1% of requests lead to error on that particular day

+## using ``log Analysis Application``

+once you have ran the log_analysis.py file form the command prompt or terminal and the database has been correctly configured, you just simply follow the instructions on the prompt.

 ## Supported Python Versions
 `Log Analysis Application` has been tested and working on both Python versions 2 and 3.